Conversion Clearing Accounts

 If there is a balance in a clearing account

 Each transaction in the conversion clearing account has a Debit amount and corresponding Credit amount.
-If you have a balance in the conversion clearing account this usually indicates that you have deleted, voided or amended a transaction post conversion that has direct reference to the conversion clearing account - however, you have not deleted the corresponding amount.
+If you now have a balance in the conversion clearing account this usually indicates

 You will need to investigate why these amount/s have been deleted, voided or amended in order to decide how to manage the balance in the conversion clearing account some options include.